Frequently Asked Questions of CabinetDoors.Com.

 Q. Some of my cabinet doors will be over 60-inches tall.
 At what height do you recommend a center rail?

-A. On Mitered cabinet doors center rails are not used but on Cope & Stick (traditional) doors a center rail is placed in all doors over 48-inches.
+A. On Mitered cabinet doors center rails are not used but on Cope & Stick (traditional) doors, a center rail is placed in all doors over 50-inches in height.
 Return to TOP

 Q. Some internet sites quote up to 6 weeks for delivery.
 What is your delivery time?